African Overland Tours

 There are many factors to consider when calculating your budget for an overland, so let’s take a closer look at all the things you should consider when drawing up your budget.

-Your spending money, visas and optional activities will be paid with a combination of cash and traveller cheques in the currency quoted (tour specific).
+Your spending money, visas and optional activities will be paid in cash in the currency quoted (tour specific).
 Credit cards are only accepted at some establishments (mostly larger cities) and throughout South Africa.

 While in Southern and East Africa, additional credit card surcharges from 5% to 8% may be charged when using your bank card.
 We would recommend only using your card in case of emergency.